-Here are the main tax rates and allowances for 2018/19 that are most relevant to small businesses.
+Here are the main small business tax rates and allowances for the tax year of 2018/19.

 - You have to pay 19% Corporation Tax if your profit falls below £300,000.